CrayLabs/SmartSim/doc/model.rst

             2) "model_1.{renamed_dataset}.meta"
             3) "model_1.{copied_dataset}.dataset_tensor"
             4) "model_1.{copied_dataset}.meta"

         Next, delete `copied_dataset`:

         .. code-block:: python

             client.delete_dataset("model_name.copied_dataset")

         The contents of the ``Orchestrator`` are:

         .. code-block:: bash

             1) "model_1.{renamed_dataset}.dataset_tensor"
             2) "model_1.{renamed_dataset}.meta"

-        **Copy/Rename/Delete operations on Datasets placed by an alternate application script**
+        **Copy/Rename/Delete Operations On Datasets Placed By An Alternate Application**

         SmartSim supports copy/rename/delete operations on prefixed ``Datasets`` sent to the ``Orchestrator`` by separate ``Models``.
 To achieve this, users need to provide the ``Model`` `name` that stored the ``Dataset``